-Julie Andrés (Jools) studied graphic arts and apprenticed in Los Angeles (1987-’88) with many of the city’s leading designers of the time, developing top-level old-school illustration, typography, and layout skills.
+Julie Andrés (Jools) studied graphic arts in Los Angeles (1987-’88) with many of the city’s leading designers of the time, developing top-level old-school illustration, typography, and layout skills.
 During this time she also studied watercolour and oil painting at private studios and participated in solo and group exhibitions in Los Angeles, Venice, and Marina del Rey, California.

 Back home in Canada, her professional work included corporate and non-profit positions, as well as many years working independently as a writer, editor, designer, photographer, and journalist.
 She continues to work selectively on creative publishing projects and visual and written communications strategies.